mviejo33/IDD-Fa18-Lab4/README.md

 **a.
 Which Arduino pin should the signal line of the servo be attached to?**

+9

 **b.
 What aspects of the Servo code control angle or speed?**

+The speed is controlled by the delay and could also be controlled by modifying how much we increase/decrease the pos variable.
+The angle is controlled by the variable pos, which is the input for myservo.write(pos)

 ## Part C. Integrating input and output